Archaeological Laboratories

 About

-The laboratories at AHKR are an integral part of the department’s commitment to research-based teaching and practice-oriented learning.
-They provide students at all levels with access to essential equipment and facilities for independent work and collaboration with academic staff.
+The laboratories and dedicated workspaces at AHKR are an integral part of the department’s commitment to providing infrastructure crucial for research-based teaching and practice-oriented learning.
+Students at all levels are thus offered access to essential equipment and facilities for independent work and collaboration with academic staff.

-Through active use of the laboratories, the connection between theory and practice is strengthened, and students gain hands-on experience with key methods and workflows in the discipline.
+Through active use of the laborator spaces, the connection between archaeological theory and practice is strengthened, and students gain hands-on experience by applying relevant methods and workflows.
 At the same time, the laboratories constitute an important infrastructure for research projects at the department.

 Archaeological Dry Lab

-The Wet Lab is specially adapted for the cleaning, treatment and analysis of archaeological material that requires water or controlled conditions.
+This workspace is specially adapted for the cleaning, treatment and analysis of archaeological material that requires either washing or controlled environmental conditions.
 It is also used for the safe and appropriate temporary storage of finds.

-The facilities support practical work with a wide range of material types and play a key role in the initial processing of archaeological finds following fieldwork.
+This facility provides a safe workspace for a wide range of materials and plays a key role in the initial processing and stabilizing of archaeological material following initial excavation.

-The Zooarchaeological Lab is dedicated to the analysis of animal bones and other biological materials from archaeological contexts.
-The lab is equipped for identification, classification and comparative study of faunal remains.
+This work facility is primarily dedicated to the analysis of animal bones from archaeological contexts.
+The lab is equipped for identification, quantification, and comparative study of archaeofaunal remains.

-It supports both research and teaching in zooarchaeology and related fields, contributing to knowledge about past diets, resource use, and environmental conditions.
+It supports both research and teaching in zooarchaeology and related fields, contributing to our knowledge of past diets, resource use,environmental conditions, and human-landscape interactions.

 Rules and guidelines